graezykev/dev-container/README.md

 - Developing outside your office without a PC!

-## Steps for Dev Containers
+## Steps to Use Dev Containers

-I have several guides on how to set up and use Dev Container, check them out one by one!
+I have several post on how to set up and use Dev Container, check them out one by one!
+Each guide is short.

 - [Part 1: Basic Setups and Usage](./part-1.md)
 - [Part 2: Image, Features, Workspace, Environment Variables](./part-2.md)